Fields of expertise

-BiographyProf Frederic Kaplan holds the Digital Humanities Chair at Ecole Polytechnique Federale de Lausanne (EPFL) and directs the EPFL Digital Humanities Laboratory (DHLAB).
-He conducts research projects combining archive digitisation, information modelling and museographic design.
-He is currently directing the “Venice Time Machine”, an international project in collaboration with the Ca’Foscari University in Venice and the Venice State Archives, aiming to model the evolution and history of Venice over a 1000 year period.
-He is also conducting projects with the Bibliothèque Nationale de France, the Bibliothèque Nationale Suisse, the Bodmer Foundation, the Musée de l'Elysée and participated to exhibitions in several museums including the Centre Pompidou in Paris and the Museum of Modern Art in New York.
+Prof Frederic Kaplan holds the Digital Humanities Chair at Ecole Polytechnique Federale de Lausanne (EPFL) and directs the EPFL Digital Humanities Laboratory (DHLAB).
+He conducts research projects combining archive digitization, information modeling and museographic design.
+He is currently directing the “Venice Time Machine”, an international project in collaboration with the Ca’Foscari University in Venice and the Venice State Archives, aiming to model the evolution and history of Venice over a 1000 year period, He is a member of the steering committee of “Time Machine FET Flagship”, a European project involving more than 200 institutions, in competition for a 1 billion euros funding from the European Commission.
+In parallel of his scientific work, Frederic Kaplan participated to exhibitions in several museums including the Biennale of architecture in Venice, the Grand Palais and the Centre Pompidou in Paris and the Museum of Modern Art in New York.

 Frederic Kaplan published more than a hundred scientific papers, 8 books and about 10 patents.
 He is the chief editor of Frontiers in Digital Humanities and co-directs the Digital Humanities book collection at EPFL Press.
 He created the first Digital Humanities Master course in Switzerland and is now taking an active role for shaping a complete new curriculum at EPFL.
 He was the co-local organizer of the Digital Humanities 2014 conference in Lausanne, the largest scientific meeting ever conducted in this domain.

 On the web

 Talk on the Radio (Avis d'Experts)